kateuj/instacook/README.md

 * [Heroku](heroku.com) - I deployed my project through Heroku.
 * [Adobe Illustrator](https://www.adobe.com/uk/products/illustrator.html) - For designing the logo and favicon.
 * [Balsamiq](https://balsamiq.com/) - For wireframes.
-* [Miro]() - To create my database design diagram.
+* [Miro](https://miro.com/) - To create my database schema.
-* [Figma](figma.com) - Used as a design board to lay out my wireframes and keep a copy of my design thought process all in one place.
+* [Figma ad FigJam](figma.com) - Used as a design board to lay out my wireframes and keep a copy of my design thought process all in one place.
 I also used it to creat UX flow charts while planning my web app.
 * [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html) - Used for exporting any site images as .webp files to reduce file size and in turn improve the performance of my site.
 * [EmailJS](https://www.emailjs.com/) - Used with my functional contact form that sends user messages to my inbox.
 * [ElephantSQL](https://www.elephantsql.com/index.html) - Hosted my PostgresSQL database online.